greatbritdan/AidanBot/README.md

 # AidanBot
+## Latest Version: V2
-AidanBot is a dumb bot i made that i run on my server.
+### AidanBot is a dumb bot i made that i run on my server.
 Originaly designed to do nothing bur rate things, now transformed into a half utility, half entertainment bot.

+---

-# Privacy policy < Last updated: August 30th 2022 >
+## Privacy policy < Last updated: August 30th 2022 >
 Aidanbot does collect serveral types of data, all the data I collect is strictly confidential and no one but me has access.
 The data collected is as follows:
 - **Your basic user data** > As long as you are in one server with AidanBot, I have access stuff like username, profile, badges, mutral servers, etc, nothing major but something to be aware of.